applying to GALA

 WHAT TIME DOES SCHOOL START AND END?

-The first period will be an “Advisory” period followed by 3 subjects, and a 7th period for academic help/electives.
+The first class will be an “Advisory” period followed by 3 subjects, and Tues-Fri is a 7th period for electives.

-PLEASE NOTE: Mondays only will be a late start.
+PLEASE NOTE: Mondays only are a late start.

 7th period is an elective.